#3 Prague trip. Radio loss forces Portland Maine landing

 Challenges worth noting.

-This event draws our attention to a few of the critical factors embedded in each UNRRA contracted flight:
+This event draws attention to a few of the critical factors embedded in each UNRRA contracted flight:

 A few other Posts go into greater details about these subjects.
 But this seemed like a good opportunity to draw attention to them.